 Travel and Navigation

 When planning road trips across countries that use different measurement systems, understanding this conversion helps drivers estimate fuel consumption, travel time, and speed limits.
-Here's a good example: a speed limit of 100 km/h translates to roughly 62 mph, a figure familiar to many U.S. drivers.
+Take this: a speed limit of 100 km/h translates to roughly 62 mph, a figure familiar to many U.S. drivers.

 Sports and Fitness